apigee/lembos/MAINTENANCE.md

 ### Publishing an Official Release

 To perform an official release, run `mvn release:clean release:prepare release:perform -DperformRelease=true`, again
 possibly needing to pass `-Dgpg.keyname`.
+If this succeeds, the artifact is in the Sonatype Staging repository and we need to officially *release* it.
+To do this, follow these instructions:

+* Log into [Sonatype][sonatype-repo-browser]
+* Click the `Staging Repositories` link on the left side of the page
+* Browse to the `io-apigee-*` entry that is listed as `open` *(If there is more than one, find the appropriate one)*
+* Check the box beside the release and click the `Close` button
+* Fill in a description, typically something like "Lembos 1.0 release", and submit

+This will kick off a Sonatype validation process and once it's complete, you will get an email.
+When the email comes in you should be able to refresh the page and the `Release` button will enable for the artifact when you check the box beside the appropriate build.
+Click that button and you should finish the Maven part of the release process.

 At this point, Maven has been updated but we need to update the official GitHub Release.
-To do this, follow these instructions:
+To do this, follow these
+instructions:

 * Find the latest [Lembos Release][lembos-release] and click the `Edit` button beside it
 * Fill in the proper `Release title` *(Just the version number will do)*